cassidyq/tictactoe/README.md

 # Tic-Tac-Toe

-A multiplayer tic-tac-toe app built using socket.io node.js and express
+A multiplayer tic-tac-toe app built using socket.io node.js express and typescript

 Usage
 ---